BetterCodeBetterScience/book/book/data_management.md

 - A dataset of genome-wise association study (GWAS) results for specific traits obtained from [here](https://www.ebi.ac.uk/gwas/docs/file-downloads).
 - Abstracts that refer to each of the traits identified in the GWAS result, obtained from the [PubMed](https://pubmed.ncbi.nlm.nih.gov/) database.

-I will not present all of the code for each step; this can be found [here](src/bettercode/database_example_funcs.py) and [here](src/bettercode/database.py).
+I will not present all of the code for each step, which can be found [here](https://github.com/BetterCodeBetterScience/example-databases).
 Rather, I will show portions that are particularly relevant to the databases being used.

 ### Adding GWAS data to a document store